uvarc/rc-learning/content/notes/rivanna-intro/overview_of_rivanna/overview_terminology.md

     * <span style="color:#0000FF">Compute Node </span> \-\-  a server that carries out the computational work.

 * Core – an individual processor on a computer
-   * Rivanna's nodes have many cores (typically 40 each)
+   * The cluster's nodes have many cores (typically 40 each)

 * Memory
   * The random-access memory on a node